hardyoyo/RodmanPottingerCookbook/recipes/ChocolateChipCookies.md

 brown sugar, sugar, eggs, vanilla, and baking soda.
 Beat mixture until thoroughly combined.
 Beat in the remaining flour.
 Stir in chocolate chips.
 Scoop the dough into a teaspoon (or small cookie scooper) and transfer the glob onto an ungreased cookie sheet.
-Don't smash it, just leave it and make some more globs.
-Bake in a 375°F oven for 8 to 10 minutes, or until edges are firm, but don't let them turn too brown.
+Don’t smash it, just leave it and make some more globs.
+Bake in a 375°F oven for 8 to 10 minutes, or until edges are firm, but don’t let them turn too brown.
 Cool cookies on newspaper.

 \label{chocolate-chip-cookies}